-- 1. ICMPv6 packets arriving from the translator to the IPv6 node - The ability of the nodes receiving ICMPv6 PTB messages reporting an MTU smaller than 1280 bytes to actually produce atomic fragments - Support for IPv6 fragmentation on the IPv6 side of the translator Unfortunately, - o There exists a fair share of evidence of ICMPv6 Packet Too Big messages being dropped on the public Internet (for instance, that is one of the reasons for which PLPMTUD [RFC4821] was produced).
-Therefore, relying on such messages being successfully delivered will affect the robustness of the protocol that relies on them. - o A number of IPv6 implementations have been known to fail to generate IPv6 atomic fragments in response to ICMPv6 PTB messages reporting an MTU smaller than 1280 bytes (see Appendix A for a small survey).
+- There exists a fair share of evidence of ICMPv6 Packet Too Big messages being dropped on the public Internet (for instance, that is one of the reasons for which PLPMTUD [RFC4821] was produced).
+Therefore, relying on such messages being successfully delivered will affect the robustness of the protocol that relies on them. - 2.
+A number of IPv6 implementations have been known to fail to generate IPv6 atomic fragments in response to ICMPv6 PTB messages reporting an MTU smaller than 1280 bytes (see Appendix A for a small survey).
 Additionally, the results included in Section 6 of [RFC6145] note that 57% of the tested web servers failed to produce IPv6 atomic fragments in response to ICMPv6 PTB messages reporting an MTU smaller than 1280 bytes.
-Thus, any protocol relying on IPv6 atomic fragment generation for proper functioning will have interoperability problems with the aforementioned IPv6 stacks. - o IPv6 atomic fragment generation represents a case in which fragmented traffic is produced where otherwise it would not be needed.
-Since there is widespread filtering of IPv6 fragments in the public Internet [I-D.ietf-v6ops-ipv6-ehs-in-real-world], this would mean that the (unnecessary) use of IPv6 fragmentation might result, unnecessarily, in a Denial of Service situation even in legitimate cases.
+Thus, any protocol relying on IPv6 atomic fragment generation for proper functioning will have interoperability problems with the aforementioned IPv6 stacks.

+- 3. IPv6 atomic fragment generation represents a case in which fragmented traffic is produced where otherwise it would not be needed.
+Since there is widespread filtering of IPv6 fragments in the public Internet [I-D.ietf-v6ops-ipv6-ehs-in-real-world], this would mean that the (unnecessary) use of IPv6 fragmentation might result, unnecessarily, in a Denial of Service situation even in legitimate cases. - 4.
+The packet-handling API at the node where the translator is running may obscure fragmentation-related information.
+In such scenarios, the information conveyed by the Fragment Header may be unavailable to the translator.
+[JOOL] discusses a sample framework (Linux Netfilter) that hinders access to the information conveyed in IPv6 atomic fragments.

-Finally, we note that SIIT essentially employs the Fragment Header of IPv6 atomic fragments to signal the translator how to set the DF bit of IPv4 datagrams (the DF bit is cleared when the IPv6 packet contains a Fragment Header, and is otherwise set to 1 when the IPv6 packet does not contain an IPv6 Fragment Header).
+We note that SIIT essentially employs the Fragment Header of IPv6 atomic fragments to signal the translator how to set the DF bit of IPv4 datagrams (the DF bit is cleared when the IPv6 packet contains a Fragment Header, and is otherwise set to 1 when the IPv6 packet does not contain an IPv6 Fragment Header).
 Additionally, the translator will employ the low-order 16-bits of the IPv6 Fragment Identification for setting the IPv4 Fragment Identification.
-At least in theory, this is expected to reduce the Fragment ID collision rate in the following specific scenario:
+At least in theory, this is expected to reduce the IPv4 Identification collision rate in the following specific scenario:

 - 1. An IPv6 node communicates with an IPv4 node (through SIIT) - 2.
-The IPv4 node is located behind an IPv4 link with an MTU < 1260

-3. ECMP routing [RFC2992] with more than one translator is employed for e.g., redundancy purposes
+The IPv4 node is located behind an IPv4 link with an MTU smaller than 1260 bytes - 3.
+ECMP routing [RFC2992] with more than one translator is employed for e.g., redundancy purposes

-In such a scenario, if each translator were to select the IPv4 Fragment Identification on its own (rather than selecting the IPv4 Fragment ID from the low-order 16-bits of the Fragment Identification of atomic fragments), this could possibly lead to IPv4 Fragment ID collisions.
-However, since a number of implementations set IPv6 Fragment ID according to the output of a Pseudo-Random Number Generator (PRNG) (see Appendix B of

-[I-D.ietf-6man-predictable-fragment-id]) and the translator only employs the low-order 16-bits of such value, it is very unlikely that relying on the Fragment ID of the IPv6 atomic fragment will result in a reduced Fragment ID collision rate (when compared to the case where the translator selects each IPv4 Fragment ID on its own).
+In such a scenario, if each translator were to select the IPv4 Identification on its own (rather than selecting the IPv4 Identification from the low-order 16-bits of the Fragment Identification of IPv6 atomic fragments), this could possibly lead to IPv4 Identification collisions.
+However, since a number of implementations set the IPv6 Fragment Identification according to the output of a Pseudo-Random Number Generator (PRNG) (see Appendix B of [I-D.ietf-6man-predictable-fragment-id]) and the translator only employs the low-order 16-bits of such value, it is very unlikely that relying on the Fragment Identification of the IPv6 atomic fragment will result in a reduced IPv4 Identification collision rate (when compared to the case where the translator selects each IPv4 Identification on its own).